 When creating a cluster, you can either provide a fixed number of workers for the cluster or provide a min and max range for the number of workers for the cluster.

 When you provide a fixed size cluster, Databricks ensures that your cluster has the specified number of workers.
 With you provide a range for the number of workers, Databricks chooses the appropriate number of workers required to run your job.

-This feature works best with runtime versions 3.4 and above.
+Autoscaling works best with Databricks Runtime 3.4 and above.

 During runtime Databricks will dynamically reallocate workers to account for the characteristics of your job.
 Certain parts of your pipeline may be more computationally demanding than others, and Databricks automatically adds additional workers during these phases of your job (and removes them when they’re no longer needed).

-Autoscaling makes it easier for users to achieve high cluster utilization, because they do not need to worry about the exact provisioning of their cluster to match their workload.
-This applies especially to running workloads whose requirements change over time (like exploring a dataset during the course of a day), but it can also apply to a one-time shorter workload for which provisioning requirements are unknown.
-This offers two advantages:
+Autoscaling makes it easier to achieve high cluster utilization, because you don’t need to provision the cluster to match a workload.
+This applies especially to workloads whose requirements change over time (like exploring a dataset during the course of a day), but it can also apply to a one-time shorter workload whose provisioning requirements are unknown.
+Autoscaling thus offers two advantages:

 - Workloads can run faster compared to a constant-sized under-provisioned cluster.

 - Autoscaling clusters can reduce overall costs compared to a statically-sized cluster.

 Depending on the constant size of the cluster and on the workload, autoscaling gives you one or both of these benefits at the same time.
-Note that the cluster size can go below the minimum number of workers selected by the user when the cloud provider terminates instances.
+Note that the cluster size can go below the minimum number of workers selected when the cloud provider terminates instances.
 In this case, Databricks continuously retries to increase the cluster size.

 Databricks monitors load on Spark clusters and decides whether to scale a cluster up or down and by how much.
 If a cluster has pending Spark tasks, the cluster scales up.
 If a cluster does not have any pending Spark tasks, the cluster scales down.
 The autoscaling algorithm uses exponential steps to ensure that users experience fast workloads while maintaining efficient cluster utilization.